fpeterek/strojove-uceni/airline-fares/README.md

 ## Most frequented airports

 Rather surprisingly, the most visited airport in trips sold by Expedia is LAX.
 This statistic does not reflect the entire air travel situation in the US.
-In reality, ATL is the most is the most frequented airport in the US,
+In reality, ATL is the most frequented airport in the US,
 [surpassing LAX by almost 30 milion pax/year](https://www.aerotime.aero/articles/31886-top-10-biggest-airports-in-the-world-2021).

-ORD, DEN and DFW are in reality also bigger than LAX.
+ORD, DEN and DFW are in reality also bigger than LAX in terms of passenger traffic.

 The obvious explanation would then be that Expedia is only focused on leisurely travel and Los Angeles is a big tourist destination.

 It must be noted that the data is a collection of offers scraped from Expedia, not a collection of trips that were actually sold.
 Thus, we must take this data with a grain of salt, although we can at the very least assume the airlines are not operating empty flights.
-A lot of resources is spent on optimizing routes served by airlines, and therefore we can assume the airports with the most offers available are also the most desired destinations among holiday-goers.
+Many resources are spent on optimizing routes served by airlines, and therefore we can assume the airports with the most offers available are also the most desired destinations among holiday-goers.

 |Airport|Airport name|Number of visits|